Our Simplest Guide To Student Loan Refinancing: Part IAugust 27, 2018

 Consolidating your student loans simply means combining several loans from different servicers into one loan.
 It’s pretty similar to refinancing.
 You can combine all or some of your loans, and you’ll get an opportunity to pick repayment options that can be more manageable than paying all of your loans separately.
 It’s especially helpful to consolidate when you have loans from many servicers, which can be confusing to manage.

 - The interest rate you get from consolidating is based on an average of your combined loans, or a weighted average.
+Through the federal consolidation program, your loans will be rounded up to the nearest 1/8th percent.

 - Consolidating extends the life of your loans, which can be a way to get lower payments.
 You pay less each month, but for a longer period of time.